 The door groaned as he stumbled out of his car.
 Howling, a bone-chilling wind rushed against his face, leaving it smarting, as if it had been slapped by someone with serious upper body strength.
 Directly across from him he could see the light of the office window, marking the spot where he would spend the next 12 hours.
 The harsh, nearly fluorescent color of the square beckoned to him.
 But this wasn’t some comforting porch light calling him home; it was an ugly, otherworldly glow.
 He began moving towards it, as if in a stupefied trance.
 Trudging through the ankle-deep snow, wetness began seeping through his boots as if they weren’t there.

 From the parking lot he could see a person’s head bobbing back and forth inside the office’s interior.
 It was his co-worker, Sarah, moving with her characteristic alacrity.
-The staff of the company was a motley crew, an eclectic band of hipsters, students, pseudo-retirees, and other marginalized types, like the island of misfit toys.
-Even though he knew that the job was largely a transitory one – with many of the workers on their way to being something else – he couldn’t imagine them functioning well in another work environment.
+Some of the staff that worked at the complex was a motley crew, an eclectic band of hipsters, students, pseudo-retirees, like the island of misfit toys.
 But, as he reached the front door of the complex, and as he shook the snow from his apparently useless boots before tramping inside, he gloomily thought that he probably fit in well with the group.

-“Open fucking sesame!” he cried bitterly into the darkness, which hung over him, utterly apathetic.
+“Open sesame!” he cried bitterly into the darkness, which hung over him, utterly apathetic.

-The interior of the building wasn’t any more inviting.
-In the hallways faded, unassuming wallpaper rose out of a pool of dirty, maroon carpet.
-In some spots the paper was ragged and torn.
-In others it had become weathered, curling away from the top and bottom of the wall like an ancient scroll.
+The interior of the building wasn’t particularly inviting.
+Unassuming wallpaper rose out of maroon carpet.
 The light in the hallways was also inadequate, casting a shallow amber glow and failing to penetrate into the corners.

-The company he worked for provided in-home services to adults with developmental disabilities, and the staff office was actually located in an apartment where clients lived.
-He took a deep breath to steady himself as he walked towards the door where it was located, anticipating the stale, musky odor that typically permeated the space.
-Near the apartment’s door he noticed an especially large spot of discoloration on the carpet, which stretched horizontally across the floor, like an unprovoked shadow.
+The company he worked for provided in-home services to adults with developmental disabilities.
+It didn’t own or administer the complex where the adults lived.
+Instead, it simply maintained a satellite office in one of the buildings that the staff congregated at before, during and after providing services to the apartments where the clients lived.
+He took a deep breath to steady himself as he walked towards the door where it was located, anticipating the somewhat musky odor that typically permeated the space.

 A few steps from the office space the apartment’s door opened and Sarah appeared in the hallway, dressed in a hodgepodge array of brightly colored winter-wear that exuded Minnesota pragmatism.
 It was substance over style, and the fabric of bright blue jacket looked unsurprisingly beaten and war-weary.